pamelot317/pamelot317.github.io/README.md

 ____
 ## Machine Learning Problems and Projects
-These are problems, project, and assignments I worked on while in grad school.
+These are problems, projects, and assignments I worked on while in grad school.

 #### K-nearest neighbors, linear regression, and risk
 See homework assignment with both conceptual and data analysis problems [here](https://nbviewer.jupyter.org/github/pamelot317/Machine_Learning/blob/master/HW1.ipynb).